rose-pine/misskey/readme.md

 - Go to Control Panel > General
 - Under "Instance-wide default light theme", paste the contents of `l-rosepinedawn.json5`
-- Under "Instance-wide default light theme", paste the contents of `d-rosepine.json5`
+- Under "Instance-wide default dark theme", paste the contents of `d-rosepine.json5`

+To add as a pickable theme without making it the default theme, follow the "v12.107.0 and below" instructions, but omit the patch step

 </details>